AD-SDL/tekmatic_incubator_module/README.md

-# Inheco Single Plate Incubator Shaker module
+# Inheco Single Plate Incubator Shaker Module

-A WEI-powered module for controlling Inheco Single Plate IncubatorShakers.
+A WEI-powered module for controlling Inheco Single Plate Incubator Shakers.

-Contains an Inheco incubator interface (inheco_incubator_interface.py) and Inheco Incubator REST node (inheco_incubator_module.py).
+Contains an Inheco incubator interface (inheco_incubator_interface.py) and Inheco incubator REST node (inheco_incubator_module.py).

 ### Installation

 Inheco incubators run on Windows systems.
 See device documentation on system requirements for more details.

-Before using the Inheco Incubator, you will need to clone the module GitHub repo and install the dependencies.
+Before using the Inheco incubator, you will need to clone the module GitHub repo and install the dependencies.
 Use the code below to complete this step.

 General install instructions: